prismv/DB48X-on-DM42/doc/calc-help/equations.md

 * `v`: Velocity along the x axis
 * `ve`: Escape velocity in a gravitational field
 * `z`: Gravitational redshift parameter
+* `znl`: Newtonian limit of the gravitational redshift parameter

 The relativistic transformations are parametrized by the real constant `v` representing a velocity confined to the x-direction.
 The respective inverse transformation is then parameterized by the negative of this velocity.